Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Protein-ligand benchmark dataset

 \section{Protein-ligand benchmark dataset}

 The protein-ligand benchmark dataset can be found at \url{https://github.com/kntkb/protein-ligand-benchmark-custom}.
 It consists of 4 target systems (Tyk2, Cdk2, P38, and Mcl1) and a total of 76 ligands.
 This dataset was curated from the openforcefield/protein-ligand-benchmark repository (\url{https://github.com/openforcefield/protein-ligand-benchmark/tree/d3387602bbeb0167abf00dfb81753d8936775dd2}).
+Note that one of the ligand from P38 (\texttt{ligand\_p38a\_2ff}) was excluded from the dataset because of its ambigous stereochemistry.
 The protein structures and ligand poses, as well as the ligand transformations, were manually curated, while the experimental results were adopted from the original repository.
 The protein and ligand structures were prepared using Maestro from Schrodinger 2022-2.

 The PDB structure of a protein-ligand complex was imported and processed using the default settings of \texttt{prepwizard}, along with additional options including filling in missing side chains and loops using Prime, capping termini, and deleting waters beyond 5.0~{\AA} from het groups.
 The tautomer states of the ligand complexed with the protein were manually inspected, and the most reasonable state was chosen from a human perspective.
 For the protein residues, the protonation and tautomer states were optimized using the default settings of \texttt{H-bond assignment}.
 Subsequently, a restrained minimization was performed using the OPLS4 force field, with an RMSD convergence threshold of 0.3~{\AA} for the heavy atoms.
-The exported protein structure from the complex served as the initial protein structure, and X-ray water molecules were exported if necessary, such as buried water molecules in the binding pocket.
+The minimized protein structure from the complex served as the initial protein structure, and X-ray water molecules were retained if necessary, such as buried water molecules in the binding pocket.

 For the ligand poses, a flexible ligand alignment approach was applied with respect to the PDB ligand pose found in the protein-ligand complex structure.
 The default settings of \texttt{ligprep} were used to generate all possible ligand tautomer states, which were then visually inspected to choose the most reasonable state.
 Subsequently, ligand alignment was performed by aligning all ligands to the PDB ligand pose found in the protein-ligand complex structure, using the \texttt{Ligand Alignment} module in Maestro with Bemis-Murcko scaffold or maximum common scaffold constrain.
 The ligand poses were manually adjusted, taking into account the binding site environment, which involved rotating ligand torsions and minimizing selected atoms to alleviate severe atom clashes and obtain better initial poses.